-Expats will find a public sector that generally offers high standards of healthcare.
-There can, however, be discrepancies in the quality of care in different regions of the country.
-On the other hand, private healthcare in Italy is highly regarded but can be prohibitively expensive without the proper insurance.
+Italy generally offers high standards of public healthcare, though this may vary in different regions of the country.
+On the other hand, private healthcare in Italy is highly regarded but can be prohibitively expensive without proper insurance.

-Most Italians make use of public healthcare but those that can afford it try and get the best of both systems.
+Most Italians use public healthcare, while those who can afford it enjoy the best of both systems.

 Public healthcare in Italy

-Although the SSN is a socialised system, regional governments are in charge of managing it on a provincial level, with the result that the standard of treatment isn't uniform throughout the country.
+Although the SSN is a socialised system, regional governments are in charge of managing it on a provincial level, so the standard of treatment isn't uniform throughout the country.
 For instance, public hospitals in Italy’s northern and central regions are known to offer higher standards of care than those in the south.
-As a result, expats may prefer to be treated in a major city such as Milan in emergency cases.
+As a result, expats may prefer to be treated in a major city such as Milan in emergencies.

 Private healthcare in Italy

-Private healthcare in Italy is championed by doctors that are well trained and on par with the finest in the world.
-There are a number of impressive specialist facilities in the large urban centres, and university hospitals are also highly reputable.
+Private healthcare in Italy is championed by well-trained doctors and is on par with the finest in the world.
+There are several impressive specialist facilities in large urban centres, while university hospitals are also highly reputable.

-Private healthcare allows expats to avoid the queues and complications of the public system, and also makes provision for more comforts and personal choice when it comes to doctors and facilities.
-For these reasons, there are also many Italians who opt to use the private system if they can afford to.
+Private healthcare allows expats to avoid the queues and complications of the public system.
+It also enables provisions for more comfort and personal choice regarding doctors and facilities.
+For these reasons, although public healthcare in Italy is free for expat residents and Italians, most foreigners and many Italians still opt to utilise private healthcare if they can afford to.

 Pharmacies in Italy

-Under the Italian healthcare system, medicines prescribed by one's GP are provided free of charge or are provided at subsidised rates.
+Under the Italian healthcare system, medicines prescribed by one's GP are provided free of charge or at subsidised rates.
 Over-the-counter medicines, on the other hand, must be paid for in full.
-There are many pharmacies (farmacia) around Italy, including 24-hour pharmacies, especially in the major cities.
+There are many pharmacies (farmacia) around Italy, including some 24-hour pharmacies, especially in the major cities.

 Emergency services in Italy

-For emergency medical services, expats can dial 118 but English-speaking operators might not be available.
-If expats don't speak enough Italian to communicate in such as emergency, they can call 112, an emergency number serving all of Europe.
+For emergency medical services, expats can dial 118, but English-speaking operators might not be available.
+If expats don't speak enough Italian to communicate in an emergency, they can call 112, an emergency number serving all of Europe.

-The arrival of emergency services in life-threatening situations can vary from eight minutes in cities to a maximum of 20 minutes in rural areas.
+The arrival of emergency services in life-threatening situations can vary and is, depending on congestion, reasonably fast in urban areas but much slower in rural areas.